Peter Phillips (conductor): Appearing at the Proms

-In 2013 he directed the Tallis Scholars in a 99-concert year of events, to celebrate the 40th anniversary of the group.
-Amongst other countries they visited New Zealand for the first time, Australia for the seventh time, Japan for the 14th time, and the US for the 61st.

 Other conducting work

-In 1985 Phillips was invited to conduct the Chapelle Royale of Paris (by Philippe Herreweghe), and the Netherlands Chamber Choir, which sparked a lifelong interest in working with groups trained outside the Anglican choral tradition.
+In 1985 Phillips was invited by Philippe Herreweghe to conduct La Chapelle Royale of Paris and the Netherlands Chamber Choir, which sparked a lifelong interest in working with groups trained outside the Anglican choral tradition.
 These invitations also promoted in Phillips an interest in European culture, cuisines and languages.
 He has owned property in Paris since 1989 and given interviews in French, German, Italian and Spanish.
 He is also a student of Arabic (in which he has not given an interview).
-As of 2021, The Tallis Scholars have given more than two-thirds of their 2500 concerts outside the UK.

-Phillips started a collaboration with the BBC Singers in 2003, with whom he has now appeared in nearly 25 productions, most recently in May 2021 in a live broadcast from Maida Vale, featuring Mexican polyphony written for Puebla Cathedral.
-He also currently has projects in preparation with Intrada (Moscow), The Estonian Philharmonic Chamber Choir (Tallinn), El Leon de Oro (Oviedo), The Nederlands Chamber Choir and The Taipei Chamber Singers.
+Phillips started a collaboration with the BBC Singers in 2003, with whom he has now appeared in nearly 25 productions, most recently in May 2023.
+In 2021 he conducted them in a live broadcast from Maida Vale, featuring Mexican polyphony written for Puebla Cathedral.
+He has recorded with the Spanish group El León de Oro (Oviedo).
+Other groups he has worked with include Intrada (Moscow), Estonian Philharmonic Chamber Choir and the Danish Radio Choir.

+In 2018 he gave a six-part series of lectures on BBC Radio 3, entitled The Glories of Polyphony.

 Educational work

 In 2000 Peter Phillips and David Woodcock set up the first Tallis Scholars Summer School in Oakham.
-This was followed in 2005 by an extension in Seattle (US), and in 2007 by one in Sydney (Australia).
+This was followed in 2005 by an extension in Seattle (US), and in 2007 by one in Sydney, Australia.
 He has also been involved with similar courses in Rimini, Evora and Barcelona.
 He lectured on the John Hall pre-University course in Venice from 1981 to 2019.

 Phillips began an association with Merton College Chapel in 1974 when, as an undergraduate, he directed Tallis's 'Why fum'th in fight' as a prelude to a performance of Vaughan Williams's Fantasia on a Theme of Thomas Tallis.
 The Tallis Scholars recorded regularly in Merton Chapel between 1976 and 1987, returning more permanently in 2005.
 In 2006, with the help of Jessica Rawson and Simon Jones, Phillips established a new choral foundation at the College.
 This choir sang its first services under Phillips and Benjamin Nicholas in October 2008.

 In 2014 Phillips helped to establish the first of three London International Choral Competitions at St John's Smith Square.
 Among the judges were John Rutter, Emma Kirkby, Alastair Hume, Mark Williams and James O'Donnell.
 Featured composers have been John Tavener, Gabriel Jackson and Arvo Pärt.

-Phillips has recently become a founding trustee of the Muze Trust, a charity designed to help with musical education in Zambia.
-At the invitation of Paul Kelly he visited Lusaka in 2010, directing Vox Zambesi in a concert and a recording, and continuing as a Trustee to the present.
+Phillips became a founding trustee of the Muze Trust, a charity designed to help with musical education in Zambia.
+At the invitation of Paul Kelly he visited Lusaka in 2010, directing Vox Zambesi in a concert and a recording, and continuing as a Trustee until 2023.